sxzz/rolldown-plugin-dts/README.md

 - `false`: (Default) Keeps all dependencies external.
 - `(string | RegExp)[]`: Bundles only dependencies matching the provided strings or regular expressions (e.g. `['pkg-a', /^@scope\//]`).

+#### `resolver`

+Specifies a resolver to resolve type definitions, especially for `node_modules`.

+- `'oxc'`: Uses Oxc's module resolution, which is faster and more efficient.
+- `'tsc'`: Uses TypeScript's native module resolution, which may be more compatible with complex setups, but slower.

+Defaults to `'oxc'`.

 #### `cjsDefault`

 Determines how the default export is emitted.